First published in November 2019

 Why is humidity important to plants?

 Large foliage makes for a beautiful houseplant, but they need a fair bit of care.
-Maintain high humidity around them to prevent issues.
+If you're able to maintain a high humidity environment then this will help to prevent any serious issues.

 The drier the air around a plant, the more it will need watering.
 So higher humidity levels are a bonus, even for tougher plants like this Devil's Ivy.

-Red spider mite: See link for symptoms and control:
+- Red spider mite: See below for symptoms and control:

 This gardenia has a severe red spider mite infestation.
 This pest thrives in dry situations.

 Find misters and other plant care essentials in the Plant Care collection:

 RocketGroBlackGold Multi-Purpose Potting Compost - Peat Free Finest Blend - 50L - Natural & Organic